 Squelch Control – Sets the breakpoint at which the signal is output by a CB radio.
 In effect, it prevents the operator from always listening statically and only activates the speaker when receiving a message.
 This is a normal function that is included with almost every sold CB radio.

-PA Capability – Allows a public address system to use the Best Cb Radio For Off-Roading and microphone as a transmitter.
+PA Capability – Allows a public address system to use the Cb Radio and microphone as a transmitter.
 This needs a PA horn that can be installed under the hood or on top of the car (generally not included).

-Automatic Noise Limited (ANL) – Filters from the receiving signal static, motor noise, and other interference to enhance the sound quality of reception of the Best Cb Radio For Off-Roading.
+Automatic Noise Limited (ANL) – Filters from the receiving signal static, motor noise, and other interference to enhance the sound quality of reception of the Cb Radio.

-Weather Capabilities – With this function, the Best Cb Radio For Off-Roading can access local NOAA radio stations for weather reports and updates in real-time.
+Weather Capabilities – With this function, the Best Cb Radio an access local NOAA radio stations for weather reports and updates in real-time.

 Instant Channel 9 & 19 – The ability to jump quickly to two of the most popular channels: Channel 9 (emergency) and Channel 19 (road/truckers).

 Nightwatch and Backlit Displays – Several more expensive designs include a backlit radio display for smooth nighttime operation.
-If the Best Cb Radio For Off-Roading is used widely at night or in dark circumstances, this is an invaluable characteristic.
+If the Cb Radio is used widely at night or in dark circumstances, this is an invaluable characteristic.

 Channel Scanning – As a radio scanner, a CB channel scanner operates.
 It scans all the channels accessible in search of activity.
 It stops scanning when it finds people talking on a chain and allows you to listen in.
 This makes finding and tuning into conversations much simpler without having to flip through the channels manually at all times.